UTCT SPECIAL EDITION 2020

 Saturday 28 November

-Due to Ultra-trail Cape Town being cancelled, we present a special edition 50km trail event comprising two separate routes that form a figure of 8, starting and finishing at the Gardens Rugby Club.
+UTCT presents a Special Edition 50km trail event comprising two separate routes that form a figure of 8, starting and finishing at the Gardens Rugby Club.

 The two 25km loops take in the trails across the Northern section of Table Mountain National Park.